Culture of Kievan Rus': Literature

-The Rus' had this significant contact with the Byzantine Empire, and chose to have various parts of the Bible translated from the Greek into Church Slavonic, they did not seem to be interested in other cultural resources that contact with Constantinople would have provided them.
+Though the Rus' had significant contact with the Byzantine Empire and chose to have various parts of the Bible translated from the Greek into Church Slavonic, they did not seem to be interested in other cultural resources that contact with Constantinople would have provided them.
 That is, although the Rus would have had access to the vast libraries of Greek philosophy, mathematics, and science housed there; there is no evidence that they translated any of these into Slavonic.
-Since access to these same documents is what is most often cited as giving rise to the Renaissance in Western Europe, this indifference on the part of the Rus seems to fly in the face of the argument that it was the Mongol invasions which caused Russia to "miss" the Renaissance.
+Since access to these same documents is what is most often cited as giving rise to the Renaissance in Western Europe, this indifference on the part of the Rus' seems to fly in the face of the argument that it was the Mongol invasions which caused Russia to "miss" the Renaissance.
 D. S. Likhachev notes that "the 'intelligentsia' of Kievan possessed very great mobility, and constantly traveled from principality to principality.
 Bands of builders, fresco-painters, and churchmen were continually moving from one principality to another, even in the years immediately following the Tatar-Mongol invasion".

-With the adoption of Christianity, the principalities of Rus’ became part of a book culture.
-Although written language had been in use in the Rus' lands for quite some time, it was only after the baptism of Rus’ that written language spread throughout the principalities.
+With the adoption of Christianity, the principalities of the Rus' became part of a book culture.
+Although written language had been in use in the Rus’ lands for quite some time, it was only after the baptism of the Rus' that written language spread throughout the principalities.
 The development of the local literary language was associated with Christianity, and strongly influenced by Old Church Slavonic.
 An abundance of translated literature laid the foundation for the development of Russia's own writing traditions.
-At its early stages, the most typical genres were sermons, lives of the saints (for example, Life of Boris and Gleb), descriptions of military campaigns (the famous Tale of Igor's Campaign), and composition of chronicles (Primary Chronicle).
+At its early stages, the most typical genres were sermons, lives of the saints (for example, Life of Boris and Gleb), descriptions of military campaigns (the famous Tale of Igor's Campaign), and compositions of chronicles (Primary Chronicle).